litecart/litecart/DEVELOPER.md

   Examples:

     !
-Fix critical issue where drinks was not coming out of the tap
+Fix critical issue where beer was not coming out of the tap
+    * Replaced the smaller plate with a larger one
     + Added lettuce to the sallad
-    - Removed tomatoes as some guests are allergic
+    - Removed rotten tomatoes
-    * Replaced the smaller plate with a larger one

   Issue Tracker Fix Example: